csurgay/ansible-training/exercises/04_Inventory/README.md

 ---
 ### Host groups

-Hosts can be grouped under a host group name in brackets.
++ Hosts can be grouped under a host group name in brackets
-Hosts can be listed under multiple host groups.
++ Hosts can be listed under multiple host groups
-Ungrouped hosts of course can also be listed as before.
++ Ungrouped hosts of course can also be listed, before the host group definitions
-Ansible can than easily manage hosts of groups together.
++ Grouping allows Ansible to easily manage hosts or groups together
++ There are two gourps always present `all` and `ungrouped`

 ```
 192.168.0.2